alexleonova/portfolio/src/work/illustrations-and-icons-for-tech-platform-creators-legal.md

 ## Result:

-1. The project delivered a fully developed contract management platform;
+* The project delivered a fully developed contract management platform;
-2. An optimized marketing website;
+* An optimized marketing website;
-3. 12 custom illustrations and 10 icons for various uses;
+* 12 custom illustrations and 10 icons for various uses;
-4. Improved visual appeal and competitiveness in the market.
+* Improved visual appeal and competitiveness in the market.

-## Personal Growth:
+## Conclusion:

 This project allowed me to: